pikhovkin/simple-websocket-server/README.md

 #### For the Programmers

-handleConnected: called when handshake is complete
+connected: called when handshake is complete
  - self.address: TCP address port tuple of the endpoint

-handleClose: called when the endpoint is closed or there is an error
+handle_close: called when the endpoint is closed or there is an error
  - self.address: TCP address port tuple of the endpoint

-handleMessage: gets called when there is an incoming message from the client endpoint
+handle: gets called when there is an incoming message from the client endpoint
  - self.address: TCP address port tuple of the endpoint
  - self.opcode: the WebSocket frame type (STREAM, TEXT, BINARY)
  - self.data: bytearray (BINARY frame) or unicode string payload (TEXT frame)
  - self.request: HTTP details from the WebSocket handshake (refer to BaseHTTPRequestHandler)

-sendMessage: send some text or binary data to the client endpoint
+send_message: send some text or binary data to the client endpoint
  - sending data as a unicode object will send a TEXT frame
  - sending data as a bytearray object will send a BINARY frame

-sendClose: send close frame to endpoint
+close: send close frame to endpoint

 ### Licensing